GoogleCloudPlatform/community/tutorials/nginx-ingress-gke/index.md

 	service "ingress-nginx" created
 	deployment "ingress-nginx" created

 Wait a few moments while the GCP L4 Load Balancer gets deployed.
-Confirm that the ingress-nginx service has been deployed and that you have an external IP address associated with the service (recall we configured the ingress-nginx with ServiceType: LoadBalancer)
+Confirm that the `ingress-nginx` Service has been deployed and that you have an external IP address associated with the service (recall we configured the ingress-nginx with `ServiceType: LoadBalancer`)

 	kubectl get service ingress-nginx